skyelynwaddell/Multiplayer-Game-2023/README.md

 > npm i nodemailer <br>
 > npm i mongoose <br>

-Once all is installed you should be able to start the server by typing <br>
+Once all is installed you should be able to start the server by typing the following command into the VScode terminal. <br>
-> node server.js <br>
+> node server.js
-into the terminal window inside VSCode. <br>

 Open GameMaker, run the project and confirm you can connect to the server. <br>